fbpx

 Is a Family Deposit mortgage an option?

-So, as a First -time buyer who wants to own their own home, you’ve started house-hunting, but you are struggling to get that all important deposit together.
+So, as a First -time buyer who wants to own their own home, you’ve started house-hunting, but you are struggling to get that all-important deposit together.
 What options do you have?
 One realistic option may be a family deposit mortgage.

-That is of course if realistically you have family members who want to help you get that deposit together?
-Something you may need to check first before you go feet first into this!
-It’s different than a Gifted Deposit because they get the money back and in effect, you are getting a 100% mortgage on the property you are buying.
+That is of course if realistically you have family members who want to help you get that deposit together.
+Something you may need to check first before you go foot-first into this!

 Not all family members are in the financial position to gift away thousands of pounds but if they do have savings themselves and they are comfortable with saving it with a mortgage lender using an alternative account and way of investment, they could still provide the help that you need on the understanding they get that money back.